 Fail to Respond, Appear, or Pay

-If you failed to respond to the infraction, failed to appear for your hearing, or failed to pay your penalty, the court will enter an order finding the infraction committed.
-An additional $52 penalty will be imposed and the Department of Licensing will be notified.
-In most cases your driver’s license will be suspended and the matter will be referred to a licensed collection agency.
+If you fail to respond to the infraction, fail to appear for your hearing, or fail to pay your penalty, the court will enter an order finding the infraction committed.
+An additional $52 penalty will be imposed, and the Department of Licensing will be notified.
+In most cases your driver’s license will be suspended, and the matter will be referred to a licensed collection agency.

-To clear this matter and avoid assignment to collection, you need to pay the original penalty plus the $52 late penalty.
+To clear this matter and avoid assignment to collection, you must pay the original penalty plus the $52 late penalty.